cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-digital-integrity.md

 title: "Digital Civil Rights and Privacy: Embracing Digital Integrity"
 description: "Digital Integrity (Recht auf digitale Unversehrtheit) is a more comprehensive approach to what life in the digital age entails."
 creationdate: 2025-03-30
-keywords: digital civil rights, privacy, digital integrity
+keywords: digital civil rights, privacy, digital integrity, digital bill of rights
 date: 2025-03-30
 tags: ['post']
 ---